klein-eng/InitiativeTracker/README.md

 # InitiativeTracker
-This is a quick program to become better versed in React.js.
-It is a web-based application to track combat initiative for RPGs.
+This is a quick React.js program for my own personal use.
+It is a utility used to track initiative for TTRPGs.